Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 You are asking the right questions.

-And if his answers are filled with deflection, defensiveness, or disguised immaturity, don’t marry him and pray he’ll change.
+And if his answers are filled with deflection, defensiveness, or disguised immaturity, don’t marry him expecting he’ll change.

 Marry the man who wants to grow.
 Who invites accountability.
 Who speaks the language of stability and shows up with clarity, not confusion.